ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 Incremental parsing and processing of a YAML stream can produce partial results and later indicate failure to parse the remainder of the stream;
-to prevent partial processing, implementers might prefer validating all the documents in a stream beforehand.
+to prevent partial processing, implementers might prefer validating and processing all the documents in a stream at the same time.

 Repeated parsing and re-encoding of a YAML stream can result in the addition or removal of document delimiters (e.g., `---` or `...`)